 Canterbury started as an Iron Age settlement.
 It was an important centre for the local Celtic tribe, the Cantiaci in the first century AD.
-In 43 AD the Romans invaded Britain.
+In 43 CE the Romans invaded Britain.
 Late in the 1st century they took over the Celtic settlement and rebuilt it.
 The Romans called the new town Durovernum Cantiacorum.
 They laid out the new streets in a grid pattern and built public buildings in stone.

 In Roman Canterbury rich people built houses of stone with mosaic floors.
 However poor people lived in wood and plaster huts.
 In the early 3rd century a wall was built around Canterbury.
-The town flourished for 300 years but in the 4th century Roman civilisation declined.
+The town flourished for 300 years but in the 4th century Roman civilization declined.

 Life in Roman Britain

-After the Romans left Britain in 407 AD town life broke down and Canterbury was probably abandoned.
+After the Romans left Britain in 407 CE town life broke down and Canterbury was probably abandoned.
 There may have been a few farmers living inside the walls and growing crops or raising animals but Canterbury ceased to be a town.

 In 598 Augustine and his monks built an abbey outside the walls of the old Roman town.
 In 602 he rededicated a deserted Roman church in Canterbury.
 In 603 Canterbury was chosen to be the seat of the first archbishop.

-By 630 AD there was a mint in Canterbury and silver coins were made there.
+By 630 there was a mint in Canterbury and silver coins were made there.
 Goods were brought to Canterbury by water to Fordwich.
 Goods came from the town of Ipswich and from northern France.

 By the 9th century Canterbury had grown into a busy little town.
 It would seem very small to us but settlements were tiny in those days.
-By the standards of the time Canterbury was a large town.
+By the standards of the time, Canterbury was a large town.